zzafari/ECON281/Week2/Week2_Idea.md

   regional volatility measures and political alignment into its forward guidance communication to better stabilize inflation expectations.

+### Juan's thoughts.

+Hi Zorah,

+I like this line of thinking.
+I recommend that you look at the work of Oliver Pfauti from UT Austin on attention and and inflation, it is very good.
+I think the literature on inattention is very structural, and it would be good to think if you can find a testable implication of it.
+But read Oliver's work and tell me if you develop this further.

 ## 2. Intrastate Phillips Curve: Alternative Heterogeneity?

 The existing literature predominantly examines the Phillips Curve at the